Farmville, Virginia

 Farmville developed near the headwaters of the Appomattox River in central Virginia; the waterway was long its main transportation access to other markets.
-In the 19th century, a railroad through Farmville was developed, operating until the early 2000s, and subsequently adapted as the High Bridge Trail State Park, a rail trail park, approximately30 mi.
+In the 19th century, a railroad through Farmville was developed, operating until the early 2000s, and subsequently adapted as the High Bridge Trail State Park, a rail trail park, approximately 30 mi.
 US 15, VA 45 and US 460 now intersect at Farmville.
-The town is the home of Longwood University and is the town nearest to Hampden–Sydney College, which together comprising the core of the town's modern economy.
+The town is the home of Longwood University and is the town nearest to Hampden–Sydney College, which together comprise the core of the town's modern economy.

 History

 Near the headwaters of the Appomattox River, the town of Farmville was formed in 1798 and incorporated in 1912.

 Upper Appomattox Canal Navigation System

 Between 1795 and 1890, Farmville was the western terminus of the Upper Appomattox Canal Navigation System.
 Constructed by Enslaved African Americans, who built the canal system to significantly improve navigation on the river and thereby successfully enabled transport of commodity crops of tobacco and farm produce via bateau on the James River, from Farmville and to Petersburg, Virginia — until the canal system was displaced by railroads.

 Many of the boatmen who worked near Farmville were free people of color living in the Israel Hill community which was home to both White people and free African-American laborers, craftsmen, and farmers freed from the end of the Revolutionary War to around 1810.
-People of African and European descent worked for the same wages, built a church together, and could have resort to the court of law within the 350-acre town.
+People of African and European descent worked for the same wages, built a church together, and could have access to the court of law within the 350-acre town.